Properties of the Strong Data Processing Constant for R\'enyi Divergence: Introduction

 Moreover, one can define the corresponding SDPI constant

-To the best of our knowledge, the SDPI constant for R\'enyi divergence has been rarely investigated.
-Unlike the SDPI constant for $\Phi$-divergence, it does not seem to satisfy the classical upper bound highlighted in~\cite{raginsky2016strong}. \cite[Example 2]{esposito2023concentration} shows that it can hold $\eta_{\alpha} > \eta_{\text{TV}}$, thus violating Eq.~\eqref{eq:boundTV}.
-However, it is not known whether the universal lower bound $\eta_{\chi^2} \leq \eta_{\alpha}$ also fails to hold.
-The SDPI constant of R\'enyi divergence stands as an interesting object of study.
+Notice that the R\'enyi Divergences do not belong to the family of $\Phi$-divergences.
+However, they can be connected to the Hellinger divergences via a $1$-$1$ mapping, see \cite[Eq.
+(80)]{sasonV16}.
+Despite this, its behavior appears to be different from that of $\Phi$-divergences.
+As a case in point, it cannot be upper bounded as in Eq.~\eqref{eq:boundTV} by the SDPI constant of the Total Variation distance.
+An explicit example showing that we may have $\eta_{\alpha} > \eta_{\text{TV}}$ appears in~\cite[Example 2]{esposito2023concentration}.
+In general, one cannot leverage the results derived for the SDPI of $\Phi$-Divergences to provide bounds on the SDPI of $D_\alpha$.
+In particular, existing results do not imply a universal lower bound for $D_\alpha$, like the one in Eq. \eqref{eq:boundChi}.
+Consequently, the SDPI constant of R\'enyi divergence stands as an interesting object of study.
 Indeed, it can be proven to be related to the log-Sobolev inequality and hypercontractivity of certain types of operators~\cite{gross75}.
 Characterizing it can lead to improved concentration results for non-independent random variables~\cite{esposito2023concentration} and improved lower bounds on the Bayesian risk in estimation procedures with privatized samples~\cite[Section 3.1]{esposito2023lower}.
-Moreover, the limiting behavior of the R\'enyi divergence could provide new characterizations of $\eta_{\text{KL}}$, since we have by \cite[Theorem 5]{van2014renyi} that $ D_{\text{KL}}(\nu||\mu) = \lim\limits_{\alpha \downarrow 1} D_{\alpha}(\nu||\mu). $
+Moreover, a recent line of work is studying the contraction of R\'enyi Divergences along diffusion processes in order to provide convergence guarantees in the context of sampling~\cite{vempala2019Langevin,chen2022Sampling}.
+To conclude, the limiting behaviour of the R\'enyi divergence could provide new characterizations of $\eta_{\text{KL}}$, since we have by \cite[Theorem 5]{van2014renyi} that $ D_{\text{KL}}(\nu||\mu) = \lim\limits_{\alpha \downarrow 1} D_{\alpha}(\nu||\mu). $

 In this paper, we study said object.
 Notably, we can prove that the universal lower-bound does indeed hold and thus

 Moreover, we study some properties of $\eta_{\alpha}$ when $\alpha=2$ and we manage to characterize the distribution achieving the supremum in~\eqref{eq:sdpiRenyi}.
 We will explain why our theorems are promising with some simple but conceptually crucial examples.